 For practical reasons, some areas of access land in East Sussex can only be reached via Brighton & Hove.

 The area is 282 hectares (670 acres), roughly ten times the size of Brighton’s Preston Park.
-It adjoins existing open-access land the council created in and around Stanmer Park in 2006.
+It adjoins existing open-access land that the council created in and around Stanmer Park in 2006.

 In addition, 8 kilometres (5 miles) of new footpaths and bridleways have been created through rolling grassland.